Gut-Directed Hypnosis. An Alternative Therapy IBS

 Irritable Bowel Syndrome Causes

 There is no known cause of IBS.
 The current consensus is that most patients experienced gut changes after a strong emotional trigger (such as grief or sexual abuse), high density of life stressors (a change in school or an ongoing stressful job), or an illness such as a violent stomach bug.
 And the symptoms did not go away.
-Also, it seems to run in families (its thought to be more a childhood learning to focus on tummy troubles than genetic).
+Also, it seems to run in families (its thought to be more a childhood learning to focus on tummy troubles than a genetic predisposition).
 There are also incidents in which people find no obvious reason for their struggles with diarrhea, constipation, stomach pain or all the above.

 Though nobody knows what causes IBS, this does not mean it cannot be controlled.
 Worrying about your IBS can cause more stomach upset (nausea, knots, pain… just as worrying about an exam).
-Often the worry about its cause will lead to focusing more on any symptoms that indicate additional tummy issues and that focus leads to even more discomfort.
+Often the worry about it’s cause will lead to focusing more on any symptoms that indicate additional tummy issues and that focus leads to even more discomfort.
 It’s kind of like the chicken and the egg.
 It doesn’t matter which came first, however, what matters is regaining control.

 Treatments – Hypnosis – Irritable Bowel Syndrome